ls1intum/Artemis/docs/user/exercises/quiz.rst

     - **Duration**: Provide the time in minutes and seconds for students solve of the quiz exercise.

-    - **Options**: Chose between present the questions in Random order or not.
+    - **Options**: Choose between present the questions in Random order or not.

     - **Batch Mode**: Batch Mode controls how students can participate in the quiz.